ioccc-src/winner/next/rules.md

 The obfuscated C program must be an original work that you own.

-You (the authors) must own the contents of your submission OR you must have permission from the owners to submit their content under the following license:
+You (the author(s)) must own the contents of your submission OR you must have permission from the owner(s) to submit their content under the following license:

 **`|`** **[CC BY-SA 4.0 DEED Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)**

 See also Rule 18.

-If you submit any content that is owned by others, you MUST detail that ownership (i.e., who owns what) and document the permission you obtained.
+If you submit any content that is owned by others, you **MUST** detail that ownership (i.e., who owns what) and document the permission you obtained.

-Please note that the IOCCC size tool is not an original work.
+Please note that the IOCCC size tool is **NOT** an original work.

 ## Rule 8